American Revolution Memorial

 Today, Middlesex County remains a dynamic and diverse county, with a mix of urban areas and historic towns.
 Its rich history, cultural institutions, and educational opportunities make it a vibrant and sought-after place to live, work, and visit.

-This timeline provides a condensed summary of the historical journey of Middlesex County, Massachusetts.
+This timeline provides a concise overview of the key events in the history of Middlesex County, Massachusetts.

 • 1643: Middlesex County is established as one of the original counties in the Massachusetts Bay Colony.